-32) The Tour de France is the world’s most famous cycling event, and finishes on the historical stretch of the Champs-Élysée in Paris.
+32) The Tour de France is the world’s most famous cycling event and it finishes on the historical stretch of the Champs-Élysée in Paris.

 33) The most popular way that locals get around Paris is by their extensive Metro train system.
-Around 5 million people per day use it, and after Moscow, it’s the busiest underground network in Europe.
+Around 5 million people per day use it, making it the second-busiest underground network in Europe, with only Moscow ahead.

 Heading to Paris yourself?
 Check out my 4 days in Paris itinerary and travel guide for a guideline of what to see, do and experience.

 34) Have you seen Disney’s The Hunchback of Notre Dame?
 It’s set in Paris’ most famous cathedral and is based on the legend of Quasimodo, who is said to ring the bells of the church.
 At least that’s what novelist Victor Hugo said in his 1831 story.